SvenVw/fdm/.changeset/tame-cars-kneel.md

 "@svenvw/fdm-calculator": minor
 ---

-Add support for cultivation with different stikstofgebruiksnormen for 1st and later years
+Add support for cultivations with different stikstofgebruiksnormen for first and subsequent years.